paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 <a id="section-1091c"></a>
 ## § 1091c.
 Readmission requirements for servicemembers
-**(a) Definition of service in the uniformed services** In this section, the term “service in the uniformed services” means service (whether voluntary or involuntary) on active duty in the Armed Forces, including such service by a member of the National Guard or Reserve, for a period of more than 30 days under a call or order to active duty of more than 30 days.
+**(a) Definition of service in the uniformed services** In this section, the term “service in the uniformed services” means service (whether voluntary or involuntary) on active duty in the Armed Forces, including such service by a member of the National Guard or Reserve.

 **(b) Discrimination against students who serve in the uniformed services prohibited** A person who is a member of, applies to be a member of, performs, has performed, applies to perform, or has an obligation to perform, service in the uniformed services shall not be denied readmission to an institution of higher education on the basis of that membership, application for membership, performance of service, application for service, or obligation.